oomol-flows/emotional-tts/README.md

 - Music or background sounds
 - Very short samples (<3 seconds)

+### SRT Subtitle Files
+✅ **Best Practices:**
+- Use properly formatted SRT files with valid timestamps
+- Keep subtitle text concise (shorter segments work better)
+- Ensure subtitle durations are reasonable (at least 2-3 seconds per entry)
+- Use UTF-8 encoding for international characters
+- Test with speed_factor adjustment if audio is too fast/slow for timing

+⚠️ **Known Limitations:**
+- Very short subtitle durations (<1 second) may not fit the generated audio
+- Very long subtitle texts may be truncated (use max_mel_tokens parameter)
+- The generated audio is placed at exact timestamps (may overlap if subtitles are too close)

 ### Emotion Control
 - **For natural results:** Use Speaker mode with a well-recorded sample
 - **For creative control:** Try Text mode with emotion weight 0.6-0.7